-The Rochester, Indiana native enters his second season as head coach of the Wolves in 2016-17.
+Rocky Burkett enters his third season as head coach of Wolves wrestling in 2017-18.

 In his first season with the Wolves Burkett brought the program to a new standard.
 Academically the Wolves finished the 2015-16 season ranked 14th nationally in NCAA Division II, being honored with NWCA All-Academic.
 In addition the team worked to jump their GPA from a 2.6 in the spring of 2015 to a 3.14 in the fall of 2015.
 Burkett and the Wolves tallied two nationally ranked wrestlers throughout the season in Tyler Stenberg at 149 pounds and Joe Gomez at 197 pounds.
 Gomez was crowned the NCAA Super Region III Champion and went on to earn his second straight NCAA All-American honor as the National Runner-up.

 Burkett spent the previous three seasons as the head wrestling coach at Aberdeen Central High School, where he led the Golden Eagles to two Eastern South Dakota Conference titles (2014 and 2015), two Region 3 titles (2014 and 2015), and the 2014 South Dakota State Wrestling Tournament team title.
 Rocky coached 28 state place winners, most notably four state champions in his three seasons in Aberdeen.
 Burkett was named the 2014 and 2015 South Dakota Region 3 Wrestling Coach of the Year, and the 2014 South Dakota High School Coaches Association Coach of the Year.